Mathics3/mathics-pygments/README.md

  This code is based on [pygments-mathematica](https://pypi.org/project/pygments-mathematica/) but has been specially revised so it interacts with [mathicsscript](https://pypi.org/project/mathicsscript/).
 As such it works better that pygments-mathematica for this use, and possibly might not be as good in other contexts.
 Over time though this should get address.

- Another difference, is the fact that this package is relegate knowledge about operator names to [Mathics-Scanner](https://pypi.org/project/Mathics-Scanner/).
+ Another difference, is the fact that this package relegates knowledge about operator names to [Mathics-Scanner](https://pypi.org/project/Mathics-Scanner/).

 ## Features